Main Walk: 19 km (11.8 miles). Four hours 30 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 At Sprat's Hatch Farm, keep ahead on its driveway and follow it round to the left.
 Shortly afterwards, bear right at a junction to go through a metal gate onto an enclosed footpath.
 Follow the path between fields and keep ahead where it joins a driveway, still between fences.
 At a T-junction 500m from the farm, turn left towards a lake.

 Go down the driveway towards Tundry Pond15 and through a kissing gate to the left of a metal fieldgate.
-The walk continues to the right; you can take either the signposted footpath beside a fence or a broad grassy path nearer the water's edge.
+Follow a broad grassy path round to the right and along the south side of the lake.
 On reaching a wood, follow the path round to the right, soon passing a line of squat concrete pillars16 in the wood.
 Continue over a stile to the right of a white-painted gate and cross over the canal on Blacksmith's Bridge.
 On the other side turn left to rejoin the towpath.

 Go along the towpath for 1¾ km to Barley Mow Bridge (with a pub off to the right if you want to break for refreshment).
 Continue along the towpath for a further 400m, then take a footpath on the right across a field and along the right-hand side of a meadow to the edge of Hellet's Copse.
 In the gap between two woods turn right at a footpath junction.